jaidentripp/CS260StartupProject/README.md

   - retrieving ingredients
   - retrieving recipes from Edamam recipes API
 - **DB/Login** - Store ingredients and saved recipes in database.
 Register and login users.
 Credentials securely stored in database.
 Can't save a recipe unless authenticated.
-- **WebSocket** - As each user votes, their saved recipes are broadcast to all other users.
+- **WebSocket** - As each user saves a recipe, their saved recipes are broadcast to all other users.

 ### Design Images

 ![StartUpDesign](https://github.com/user-attachments/assets/031e5dc9-6550-418b-a472-9908c7528c46)

+## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.

+ HTML pages - Four HTML page that represent the ability to login, look at all available recipes, recipes that would use the ingrediants you have, and an about page.
+ Links - The login page automatically links to the all recipes page.
+All other pages are linked together from the menu at the top of the page.
+ Text - Each of the voting choices is represented by a textual description.
+ Images - I put in placeholder images where the recipes will go and where other images will be placed.
+ DB/Login - Input box and submit button for login.
+The recipes represent data pulled from the database.
+ WebSocket - The saved recipes will be shown in recipes for you page.